braver/programmingfonts/blog.md

 # Crystal

-I haven't found any informaion about this font or conclusive license information.
+I haven't found any information about this font or conclusive license information.

 By **Jerry Fitzpatrick**
 http://www.dafont.com/crystal.font